OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/creating-a-new-intranet.md

 ## Why we needed to change

-* Complicated - staff directory and access the most complicated.
+* **It's too complicated** - staff directory and access the most complicated.
 Import often fails and there is a delay in new starters getting accounts created.
 Also doesn’t cover temporary staff not on payroll.
-* Features developed but never used - People aren’t aware of some of the things it can do.
+* **Features were developed but never used** - People aren’t aware of some of the things it can do.
 A staff suggestions scheme
-* Technology base is now shaky - on an old version of php and can’t update as this would mean rewriting many of the custom modules.
-Already doesn’t allow people to edit using IE11.
-Embedding videos has never been possible for ordinary editors
+* **The technology base is now shaky** - it runs on an old version of php that can’t update as this would mean rewriting many of the custom modules.
+Already this means doesn’t allow people to edit content using IE11.
+Embedding videos has never been possible for ordinary editors.
-* Design - more effort was spent on functionality than looks.
+* **Dated design** - more effort was spent on its functionality than how it looks.
 Fairly unloved

 The biggest issue was the content.